Resources

 Limited

-You don’t want too many.
-Most of our clients use around 15.
-A ceiling of 20 is a sensible limit.  Introduced early – Ask the questions early in the lifecycle, at beginning of the development phase.
+You don't want too many.
+Most of our clients use around 15 questions as part of their risk evaluation process.
+A ceiling of 20 is a sensible limit.

 Trigger happy

-Support by senior management
+Supported by senior management

 Embedded

-You need a centralised risk detection platform that drives project managers to answer Red Flag Questions early and captures their answers.
-Any red flag question with the answer “yes” should trigger an alert to the appropriate subject matter expert.
+Any risk evaluation question with the answer “yes” should trigger an alert to the appropriate subject matter expert.

-Ultimately, Red Flag Questions are an early warning system, a coarse filter to make senior leaders aware of the capital projects they should be paying attention to.
-Without them, companies risk repeating their worst mistakes.
+Ultimately, risk evaluation questions are an early warning system, a coarse filter to make senior leaders aware of the risk factors they should be paying attention to.

 Related